 The process of calculating out-of-training-set predictions is then called generalization.
 Additionally, an algorithm that puts into action classification is called a classifier.
 It can also refer to the mathematical function performed by a classification algorithm, that maps features to labels.
-In our case, the chosen base-line classifier is the logit model (LR) for the binary responses and the multinomial logit (MNL) for the multi-class responses.
-This is a traditional classifier approach (e.g. Cheng and Hüllermeier (2009)).
+In our case, the chosen base-line classifier is the logit model (LR) for the binary responses and the MNL for the multi-class responses.
+This is a traditional classifier approach (e.g. Cheng and Hüllermeier

+(2009)).
 The logit models are applied by using the attributes of each individual that most closely correlate with the entrepreneurial status where this was recorded in the later censuses.
 This logit estimate is then applied to the earlier censuses to classify individuals where only partial records of entrepreneur status were recorded.
-This gives the binary probability of being an entrepreneur or not between Ent and W, or the multi-attribute probability of being E, OA or W.
+This gives the binary probability of being an entrepreneur (Ent) or not (W).